Faity/ComfyUI-Workflow-Generator/public/UserManual.md

 -   **ComfyUI API URL:** This is the most important setting for workflow execution.
 For the `Run` function to work, you must enter the address of your ComfyUI instance here.
 The default value is usually `http://127.0.0.1:8188`.
 -   **Local LLM API URL:** Enter the base URL for your local LLM server here.
 This is required for the features in the "Local LLM" tab (RAG and Fine-Tuning).
+-   **Download Source Code:** Downloads the entire source code of this web application as a single text file.

 ---